Brihadaranyaka Upanishad: Brahman and Atman

-The Bṛhadāraṇyaka also equates the world and Brahman with fullness and space (akasha):The world there is full; the world here is full; fullness from fullness proceeds.
+The Brihadaranyaka also equates the world and Brahman with fullness and space (akasha):The world there is full; the world here is full; fullness from fullness proceeds.
 After taking full from the full, it still remains completely full.
 Brahman is space.
 The primeval one is space.
 Space is windy.

-According to the Bṛhadāraṇyaka, the atman is none other than Brahman itself, the ultimate truth and creative principle of the universe:This self (atman) is the honey of all beings, and all beings are the honey of this self.
+According to the Brihadaranyaka, the atman is none other than Brahman itself, the ultimate truth and creative principle of the universe:This self (atman) is the honey of all beings, and all beings are the honey of this self.
 The radiant and immortal person in the self and the radiant and immortal person connected with the body (atman)—they are both one's self.
 It is the immortal; it is brahman; it is the Whole.
 This very self (atman) is the lord and king of all beings.
 As all the spokes are fastened to the hub and the rim of a wheel, so to one's self (atman) are fastened all beings, all the gods, all the worlds, all the breaths, and all these bodies (atman).Yajñavalkya also explains the Brahman with the phrase "the self within all is this self of yours," and this is said to be "the one who is beyond hunger and thirst, sorrow and delusion, old age and death."
 He also calls the Brahman-Atman the "inner controller, the immortal" which is present in earth, water (and other elements) but is different from them and controls them from within.
 This self "sees, but he can't be seen; he hears, but he can't be heard; he thinks, but he can't be thought of; he perceives, but he can't be perceived."

-The Bṛhadāraṇyaka also describes "the highest Brahman" as "the heart," which is "the abode of all beings" and "the foundation of all beings."
+The Brihadaranyaka also describes "the highest Brahman" as "the heart," which is "the abode of all beings" and "the foundation of all beings."
 This brahman in the space of the heart is said to be "the controller of all, the lord of all, the ruler of all," and is not affected or changed by karma (action).

-This brahman in the heart, also called Prajapati, is also described in the Bṛhadāraṇyaka as follows:This person here is made of mind and consists of light.
+This brahman in the heart, also called Prajapati, is also described in the Brihadaranyaka as follows:This person here is made of mind and consists of light.
 Lodged here deep within the heart, he is like a grain of rice or barley; he is the lord of all, the ruler of all!
 Over this whole world, over all there is, he rules.

 Those who know the truth of brahman-atman become "calm, composed, cool, patient, and collected" and are not affected by evil or doubt.
 The text also states that those who are without desire will go to Brahman after death:Now, a man who does not desire—who is without desires, who is freed from desires, whose desires are fulfilled, whose only desire is his self—-his vital functions (prana) do not depart.
 Brahman he is, and to brahman he goes.